DigonIO/pypermission/docs/docs/permission_design_guide.md

 # RBAC for Python - Permission Design Guide

-In this Guide, we will discuss the following two approaches how you can choose the right Resource Identification for your Permission Model.
+This guide explores how to design permissions in Role-Based Access Control (RBAC) systems, focusing on two primary approaches: Container Permissions and Instance Permissions.
+Each approach defines how permissions are assigned to resources, and each has distinct trade-offs.

+The key distinction lies in how the Resource is scoped in the RBAC policy:

-+ **Container permissions** - Groups all contained resources under one identifier
++ **Container permissions** - Permissions are tied to a _container_ (e.g., a Group), and apply to all resources within that container (e.g., all Events in a Group).
-+ **Instance permissions** - Treats each resource instance individually
++ **Instance permissions** - Permissions are tied to _individual instances_ (e.g., Event ID 5), allowing fine-grained control over each resource.

+In some cases, a hybrid approach combining both methods can offer the best of both worlds.
+This guide will help you evaluate these options and choose the most appropriate design for your use case.

+## Szenario: MeetDown

-Each of these come with their own trade-offs and a hybrid approach might just be the choice for you.
-In the following Szenario about the fictional platform _MeetDown_ we'll illustrate the two approaches.
+We use the fictional platform _MeetDown_ to illustrate the two permission design approaches.

-## Szenario - MeetDown

 In _MeetDown_, users can create Groups and publish Events within them.

-In this guide, Group and Event are application-level resources, not RBAC system objects.
-Each Group has at least one owner, and all other users are members.
++ **Group** and **Event** are application-level resources, not RBAC system objects.
++ Each Group has at least one owner, and all other users are members.
++ Owners have full control over the Group and its Events; members can RSVP and rate Events.

 ## Container permissions

-When a new Group is created (for example, with ID 1), the required Roles (`group[1]_owner`, `group[1]_member`) are automatically generated, leading to the following exemplary Policies:
+In this approach, permissions are defined at the **container level** (e.g., Group).
+When a new Group is created (e.g., ID 1), Roles like `group[1]_owner` and `group[1]_member` are automatically generated.
+Policies are then assigned to these Roles, with ResourceIDs referencing the container (e.g., `Group:1`), meaning the permissions apply to all resources _within_ that container.

+### Example Policies for Group 1

 | Role              | ResourceType | ResourceID | Action   | Note                                                          |
 | ----------------- | ------------ | ---------- | -------- | ------------------------------------------------------------- |